Signed in as:

 With her BA obtained at UNB Saint John, and MA from Yorkville University in Fredericton, she decided to settle into private practice in this beautiful renaissance city she calls home.

-Tricia has a passion for walking with people to help heal the impact of trauma and grief.
 A Certified Canadian Counsellor, with the Canadian Counselling and Psychotherapy Association as well as a Licensed Counselling Therapist with the College of Counselling Therapists of New Brunswick.
 Tricia has received specialized training in trauma through EMDR International Association (EMDRia), The International Society for the Study of Trauma and Dissociation (ISSTD), Internal Family Systems Counselling Association (IFSCA), the Florida Society for Clinical Hypnosis (FSCH), and the Rosenzweig Centre for Rapid Recovery.

 Throughout my own therapeutic journey, I've come to understand how nerve-wracking the counselling process can be.
 However, through my strengths-based and trauma-informed approach, my goal is to guide you on a path towards self discovery as I gain insight about your strengths and help you tap into them.